-This represents importing machines and material necessary for shredding, sorting, cutting, and shearing of metals, selling waste scrap inside and outside State of Kuwait, cutting and shearing of metals, recycling of waste, plastic, rubbles, environmental waste, and trading in the recycled materials.
+Represents importing machines and material necessary for shredding, sorting, cutting, and shearing of metals, selling waste scrap inside and outside State of Kuwait, cutting and shearing of metals, recycling waste, plastic, rubbles, environmental waste, and trading in the recycled materials.
+Includes recycling, treatment, and disposal of metallic, plastic and medical waste.